pzaino/risc-os-corelib/README.md

 # LibOS

-**WORK IN PROGRESS** This library is being converted from the old Acorn Archimedes/RPC era to the new RISC OS 5 and DDE.
-Please be patient while I finish this.
-If you want to help out, please contact me.
+**WORK IN PROGRESS**
+This library is currently being updated from its original Acorn Archimedes/RPC-era implementation to support RISC OS 5 and the modern DDE toolset.
+Please be patient while this work is in progress.
+If you'd like to contribute, feel free to get in touch.

-This is a really old library of mine which was original written in 1996/1998 for my Acorn computers and RISC OS.
-Now I am updating it for RISC OS 5 and latest DDE (so it now uses shared Makefiles, new `_swix` syntax etc.).
+This is a legacy library I originally wrote between 1996 and 1998 for use on Acorn machines running RISC OS.
+I'm now modernising it to support RISC OS 5, Shared Makefiles, and the newer `_swix()` syntax.

-It's a library that is meant to make RISC OS API look and feel like a POSIX library.
-This has few advantages:
+LibOS is designed to make the RISC OS API feel more like a POSIX-compatible C library.
+The goal is to improve developer experience by offering:

-- It makes RISC OS programming more intuitive for who's familiar with UNIX.
+- A more intuitive interface for developers familiar with Unix-style programming.
-- It makes porting UNIX code to RISC OS a bit easier.
+- Easier porting of Unix software to RISC OS.
-- It adds arguments data type and value checking which reduce the risk of passing wrong values to RISC OS API and getting crashes.
+- Built-in validation of argument types and values to reduce crashes due to incorrect SWI usage.
-- It adds some extra functions that are not available in RISC OS API.
+- A few additional helper functions not present in the native RISC OS API.

+LibOS is not intended to replace the RISC OS API.
+It's a wrapper — a safety layer that enhances usability while still allowing you to call native SWIs directly when needed.

-It's not a life changing library, but it does make programming in C on RISC OS faster, easier and more fun.
+It's not a "life-changing" library — but it does make writing C programs for RISC OS faster, safer, and more enjoyable.

-Another advantage is that one can use Linux man's to look up for functions and their arguments, all libOS has different is that the functions are prefixed with "os_" and the arguments are checked for validity.
-The library is not complete, but it does cover most of the common functions.
-The library is also not a replacement for RISC OS API, it's just a wrapper around it.
-So you can still use RISC OS API directly if you need to.
+One practical benefit is that you can often consult standard Linux `man` pages for documentation.
+LibOS adopts POSIX-style function names (prefixed with `os_`) and behavior, but with added argument validation for RISC OS safety.
+The library is not yet complete, but already wraps most commonly used functionality.

-**This library has nothing to do with the RISC OS UnixLib and GCC**, I created it at the time for Acorn/Castle/ROOL DDE, because the OSLib and RISC_OSLib were still heavily error prone, and an error in a SWI call on RISC OS means in most cases that the system may crash or become unreliable.
-GCC and the UnixLib cover way more POSIX functions than libOS does, the only reason I use POSIX syntax is to make the library intuitive.
+**Important note:** This library is **not related to GCC's UnixLib**.
+I originally created it for use with Acorn/Castle/ROOL's DDE (and CLib).
+At the time, OSLib and RISC_OSLib were still prone to errors, and on RISC OS a simple mistake in a SWI call can crash or destabilize the system.
+UnixLib and GCC cover a wider range of POSIX functions than LibOS — but the purpose here is different.
+LibOS uses a POSIX-like API to make things more intuitive, while ensuring safety and compatibility.

 ## License

-This library is licensed under the MPL 2.0.
-See the [LICENSE](LICENSE) file for details.
+This library is released under the MPL 2.0 license.
+See the [LICENSE](LICENSE) file for full terms.

 ## Building

-To build the library, you need to have RISC OS development environment set up.
-When in the Desktop open the directory containing this library and double click on the `MkDDE` file.
+To build the library, make sure your RISC OS development environment is correctly set up.
+From the RISC OS Desktop:

+1. Open the directory containing this library.
+2. Double-click the file named `MkDDE`.

-To clean up a build and remove all the generated files, double click on the file called `MkCleanDDE`.
+To clean the build and remove generated files, double-click on `MkDDEClean`.